robots-make-art-too/Group18_TheCreators/https:/resources.md

 5.https://news.artnet.com/art-world/robot-art-critic-berenson-436739

 ### Technical

+Here is another 5, of the techincal aspect of this in which i think can be helpfull as well when developing a project based of code.

 1.https://www.youtube.com/watch?v=GqgTwkTP6PM / Going thew how art can help with code and the image that is set by it.
 2.https://www.youtube.com/watch?v=6avJHaC3C2U / Also another video on the code of art, and how code can tell storys.